 Originally in Science Fiction Stories

 Nice to see an early story from someone who was going to be writing short SF for another half century or more.
 This is my third favourite SF story with a hunting theme from the 1950s, behind J.G.
 Ballard’s ‘A Sound of Thunder’ and Arthur Porges ‘The Ruum’.
 Several years on after those stories, this story doesn’t really push the theme much further.
 Emshwiller has a young married couple on a hunting holiday, all mod cons supplied for the comfort, and a robotic hunting machine that will flush out their prey and make it easy for them to dispatch said prey – even if it is a 1500lb brown bear.
 A rather depressing read tbh.
 [31st August 2023]

-Worth noting that the two year’s worth of SF in this volume are covered by Judith Merril in her take on the Year’s Best in her Second Annual Volume and Third Annual Volume of the Year’s Best.
-There is no overlap in Dikty and Merril’s take on the best for the years in question.
+Worth noting that the two year’s worth of SF in this volume are covered by Judith Merril in her take on the Year’s Best in her Second Annual Volume and Third Annual Volume of the Year’s Best, and there is no overlap in Dikty and Merril’s take on the best for the years in question.
 Hmm.
 Personally, my gut feeling is that if you read the volumes without knowing the date of publication, you would put the Dikty volume as being of a few years greater vintage than the Merril volumes.